JordanKeiTaylor/tempenterprisesdk/README.md

 ##EnterpriseSDK for Java

-This is a library that wraps the SpatialOS Java worker sdk in order kickstart development.
+This is a library that wraps the SpatialOS Java worker sdk in order kick-start development.

 ###Source